Awardees will be required to submit the following materials to the MLSC:

 Two Progress Reports – all Awardees will submit the first report six months after the award and the Final Report at the conclusion of the grant expenditure.
 These reports should describe progress made using the grant, as well as other metrics including, but not limited to any patents filed, abstracts/publications submitted, follow-on funding, etc. Templates will be provided to awardees upon execution of the Grant Agreement.

-Post Project Report – will be submitted by all Awardees on the first- and second-year anniversaries of submitting the Final Report and should describe the progress towards project execution and the impact of the Award on such progress.
+Post Project Reports – will be submitted by all Awardees on the anniversaries of submitting the Final Report for the following five years and should describe the progress towards project execution and the impact of the Award on such progress.
 The report should include additional funds raised by awardee, relevant partnerships, IP status, resulting publications, etc. Templates will be provided to awardees upon execution of the grant agreement.

 MLSC is subject to the requirements concerning disclosure of public records under the Massachusetts Public Records Act, M.G.L. c.
 66 (Public Records Act), which governs the retention, disposition and archiving of public records, such as written materials, financial statements, statistical tabulations and other documentary materials or data.
 As a result, applicants should be aware that any information submitted to MLSC is subject to public disclosure as set forth in the Public Records Act.